ross-mckenzii/chachamir/README.md

 In addition, file system backups and remote mirrors may contain copies of the file that cannot be removed, and that will allow a shredded file to be recovered later.
 ```

+## Known Issues

+* There is currently no protection against malicious share holders modifying their shares to modify the retrieved secret.
+* Likewise, there is currently no protection against corruption of shares.

+These could be mitigated by adding a signature to both shares and files, allowing both share holders and the file holder to verify that neither the file nor shares have been tampered with.
+This is a planned feature of ChaChaMir for some point in the future.

 ## Licenses

 Please see `LICENSE` and `COPYING.md` for licenses.